 The North State Super-Region has cooperated to develop a public transit system option to link Redding with Sacramento International Airport and downtown Sacramento.
 The North State Express Connect will benefit the counties of Shasta, Modoc, Siskiyou, Lassen, Butte, Trinity, Tehama, Glenn, Lake, Colusa, and Sacramento by meaningfully connecting them to California's intercity public transportation system.
 The northern third of California is essentially cut off from the rest of the state in regards to public transportation connections.

 The service would enhance bus transit as a mode choice for rural North State citizens to access Sacramento International Airport, downtown Sacramento, and the Amtrak Sacramento Valley Station for connections to the Capital Corridor, Coast Starlight, San Joaquin and eventual California High Speed Rail lines.
 The program would improve air quality by reducing the overall number of automobile trips and provide an environmentally friendly intercity transportation option to commuters and recreational travelers.
-This transformative project would create an environmentally friendly intercity service and create economic opportunity through improved mobility for the residents of the North State.
-This important project also remains unfunded due to the aforementioned shortfall in available transit funding.
+This important project remains unfunded due to the aforementioned shortfall in available transit funding

-A short list of these aforementioned and other important projects can be found in Appendix D.
+A short list of important projects can be found in Appendix D.